nayohan/mnist/README.md

     * [SoftmaxWithLoss]()

 ## 03_optimizer
 The above is good enough. but the sooner the better.
 Using another parameter update algorithm, weight initial value, batch normalization and dropout.
 Actually in my code didn't applicable all thing.
+It's need to be modified.
+Additionally this version has matplotlib.pyplot.
+That can show graph after the execution.

  * [optimizer.py]()
     * [SGD]()
     * [Momentum]()